HighCapable/YukiHookAPI/docs-source/src/en/api/special-features/host-lifecycle.md

 > This is an extension of the lifecycle of an automatic hooking Host App.

-## Monitor Lifecycle
+## Listener Lifecycle

-> Implement the monitoring function by automating the lifecycle method of the Host App.
+> Implement the listening function by automating the lifecycle method of the Host App.

 We need to listen to the startup and lifecycle methods of the Host App's `Application`, just use the following methods.